eugeniapay/Springboot_Logback_Fluentd_OracleOS/README.md

 - From Github web console, click on the file 'build.gradle' and edit it
 - This file is the build configuration script.
-- Add the following 2 lines to 'dependencies' section.
+- Add the following line to 'dependencies' section.

 ```
 		implementation 'net.logstash.logback:logstash-logback-encoder:6.3'